caanaan/linuxdevconfig/vim/VimQuickReference.md

 * Tab - Jump to next snippet section
 * Shift + Tab - Jump back to past snippet section
 * :UltiSnipsEdit - Open associated snippets file for edit

+## Tabularize
+* :Tab /<Pattern> - Tabularize the current area or selected block using the pattern

 ## Git Related:
 * ,hn - Go to the next Git hunk